ecargin1/ecargin1.github.io/README.md

 ## Explore!

-Here, we have a line scatter plot representing the correlation between perceived freedom and GDP per capita.
-Orange means the oldest year, and blue indicates the latest year.
-You can select the country for which you want to study the correlation from the menu.
+This line scatter plot shows the relationship between perceived freedom and GDP per capita over time, providing insight into how economic prosperity and personal freedoms are interconnected.
+The colors range from orange for the oldest year to blue for the most recent year, making it easy to see changes over time.
+You can select a specific country from the menu to focus on its data and see how its economic growth relates to the level of perceived freedom.
+The goal is to help understand how these two factors are connected and if that connection changes across different countries or years.

 <div class='tableauPlaceholder' id='viz1733357361280' style='position: relative'>
    <noscript><a href='#'><img alt='Dashboard 2 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Li&#47;LineScatterPlot&#47;Dashboard2&#47;1_rss.png' style='border: none' /></a>